Maysville-Mason County Recreation Park

 The skate park is located on Forest Avenue in the east end of downtown Maysville.
 Several ramps and smooth concrete surfaces allow skateboarders to test their skills.
 Open year-round.

 Second Street Mall

 Second Street Mall is a shady oasis in the midst of downtown, featuring cafe tables and small covered stage.
 Second Street Mall is between Market and Sutton streets and is accessible from McDonald Parkway as well as Second Street.
 To reserve the Second Street Mall for an event, contact Caroline Reece at firstname.lastname@example.org or 606-563-2596, ext.
 105.

 Located on Union Street in the East End, has a picnic shelter, basketball courts and playground equipment.

 Located on the south side of West Second Street between Wall and Short streets.

 Located at north end of Limestone Street and McDonald Parkway in the downtown.
 Fishing pier and boat dock provide easy access to downtown Maysville business district.
 Limestone Landing is adjacent to floodwall murals by acclaimed Dafford Murals.

 Rotary Club Park

-Located on Bridge Street in the downtown, Rotary Club Park offers a playing field, picnic shelter, playground, and community building.
+Located on Bridge Street in the downtown, Rotary Club Park offers a large green space, picnic shelter, playground, and community building.
 The Rotary Club does not reserve the picnic shelter, but the community building may be rented by contacting a Rotary member.
 Call 606-564-6846.